What Affects Your Credit Score? The 5 Factors Every Parent Should Know

 Once you understand what actually affects your credit score, it becomes much easier to stop guessing and start making moves that work in your favor.

-That matters more than most parents realize.
+For parents juggling a mortgage, a car loan, and the general financial complexity of raising a family, that number shapes some of your biggest decisions.
 A stronger credit score can mean lower interest rates on a car, better terms on a mortgage, cheaper insurance, and fewer financial headaches when something unexpected comes up.

 The 5 Main Factors That Affect Your Credit Score

-When lenders calculate your credit score, they’re not judging your income, your job title, or how “good” you are with money overall.
+When lenders calculate your credit score, they are not judging your income, your job title, or how responsible you are with money overall — they are looking at a short list of specific behaviors pulled directly from your credit report.

 They’re looking at a short list of behaviors pulled directly from your credit report.
 Each one plays a different role, and some matter far more than others.